cassidoo/HTML-CSS-Tutorial/README.md

 	<img src="http://i.imgur.com/wjiVXJe.gif" width="600" />

+Refresh dat page.
 Huzzah.
 Same works for if you have a set height that you want, just include the `height` attribute and not the `width`.

-Now, you can also do this with the `style` attribute.
+Now, you can also do these changes with the `style` attribute.

 	<img src="http://i.imgur.com/wjiVXJe.gif" style="width: 600px" />

 Simple enough!
 Now, we've looked at the `style` attribute a bit now but I haven't explained the syntax.
 The `style` attribute is for *inline styles*.
 This means that you're styling your HTML directly in each element, rather than using CSS.
 But, we haven't gotten that far yet, so I won't go into that part.

 Now, the syntax within a `style` attribute is a little funky.
 It is always `style="property: value"`, where the *property* is literally a property of the tag you're editing (for example, `color`, `width`, `height`), and the *value* is to what you're changing or editing the property (for example `blue`, `600px`, `#FF0000`).
 If you have more than one property that you want to style, for example both height and width, you put a semicolon between delarations.
 So, in our example, if you want to edit both height and width of our image in the `style` attribute, we'd do: